 Maintain a current inventory of all computer equipment.

-Collect keys, computer equipment and other storage devices from employees prior to termination.
+Collect keys, computer equipment and other storage devices from employees and disable employee access to company systems prior to termination.

+Develop a computer disposal policy/procedure which includes a strategy for the maintenance and tracking of hard drives.